All Episodes

 I agree.

-And it it may well be that Ray is seeking to cover up even more evidence of corruption.
+And it may well be that Ray is seeking to cover up even more evidence of corruption.

-Uh and I I don't see that he's been particularly helpful.
+I don't see that he's been particularly helpful.

 I don't see that he's been forthcoming at all.

-And I guess I have to conclude what you have that is that he is an institutionalist, but unfortunately, that's not what we need right now.
+And I guess I have to conclude what you have is that he is an institutionalist.

-We need somebody, we need an iconoclast.
+We need an iconoclast.

-We need somebody that believes in the rule of law, the constitution, equal justice, and equal application of our laws.
+We need somebody that believes in the rule of law, the Constitution, equal justice, and equal application of our laws.

 That's all we need.